'Earthquake Lights' [ EQL ] are airborne luminosities associated with seismic activity - reports of them go back more than 2000 years.

 There are many fully documented occurrences, including recent photo and video evidence.

-Note: 'phole' as mentioned above means 'a lack of electron' or 'positive hole'.
+Note: In atomic theory, the 'phole' as mentioned above, means 'a lack of electron' or 'positive hole'.

 Editor's Note : Much of the literature draws attention to the possible confusion between EQLs, which are an acknowledged geological phenomenon, and reports which claim they are UFOs.

 Ideas for new topics, and suggested additions / corrections for older ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !